seba76/virtualbox4dsm/README.md

 # VirtualBox for Synology DSM

 This is build for VirtualBox service running on Synology NAS boxes running appropriate Intel CPU.
-This repo doesn't contain GUI for that head to [phpvirtualbox4dsm](https://github.com/seba76/phpvirtualbox4dsm) repo.
+This repo doesn't contain GUI for that head to [phpvirtualbox4dsm](https://github.com/seba76/phpvirtualbox4dsm).

 Keep in mind installing this package can make your NAS unreachable since it is still in beta phase.